stephengold/Georg/README.md

 ## Acknowledgments

-Like most projects, the Shapes Project builds on the work of many who have gone before.
+Like most projects, the Georg Project builds on the work of many who have gone before.
 I therefore acknowledge the creators of (and contributors to) the following software: